 Mix well and then add the lard.

-After working the dough, add the eggs slightly beaten beforehand.
+After working the dough, add the previously lightly beaten eggs.

-Knead the mixture with your hands.
-If the dough does not come together, add a teaspoon of water to help combine better.
+Work the mixture with your hands.
+If the dough does not come together, add a teaspoon of water to help bind it better.

-Continue to work the dough on a floured surface until you form a smooth and soft dough ball.
+Continue to work the dough on a floured board until you form a smooth and soft dough.

 Divide the dough into seven parts.
-Five parts will be used to make the base of the panareddi (baskets) and two parts to create the handles that will encircle the egg.
+Five parts will be used to make the base of the panareddi (baskets) and two parts to create the handles that will embrace the egg.

-Take one dough ball and divide it into three small parts and create ropes roughly the same size and length.
+Take a dough piece and divide it into three small parts and create cords roughly the same size and length.

-Form a braid and then subsequently form a circle.
-Seal the ends well by lightly wetting them with a finger.
+Form a braid and then subsequently a circle.
+Seal the ends well by lightly wetting with the help of a finger.

-Continue this way until all five panareddi are formed.
+Continue this way until you have formed all five panareddi.

 Place the created circles on a baking tray lined with parchment paper.

-Wash the raw eggs well that will be used as decoration and place them in the center of each circle.
+Wash the raw eggs well that are used for decoration and position them in the center of each circle.

-With the remaining two dough balls, form sticks.
-Divide them in half and place over the egg to form a cross.
-Press down on the dough to adhere well.
+With the two remaining dough pieces, form sticks.
+Divide in half and place over the egg to form a cross.
+Press on the dough to adhere well.

 Bake at 392°F in a preheated static oven for 20-23 minutes.